Majority Snowdon II soundbar review

 Designed in Cambridge, the Majority Snowdon II Soundbar is an ideal marriage between British design and far east manufacturing.
+The result is a superb soundbar that will instantly improve your TV’s sound.

 With 4 input options, you can connect a range of devices.
 Enhance your TV watching by using the optical input.
 Listen to your favourite music either using built-in Bluetooth or the AUX mini-jack.